3 ways to get money back when COVID ruins your vacation - NewsBreak

 Even in the vaccine era, the coronavirus continues to impact vacation plans.
 One exposure at home or abroad can lead to a canceled trip or an extended quarantine stay for you and your travel companions.

-Of Americans who had travel plans in 2021 and either they or someone in their household tested positive for COVID-19 or was exposed to it, two-thirds (66%) had their travel plans impacted by the exposure, according to a February NerdWallet survey .New mutant omicron variant XE could be most transmissible yet, WHO says
+Of Americans who had travel plans in 2021 and either they or someone in their household tested positive for COVID-19 or was exposed to it, two-thirds (66%) had their travel plans impacted by the exposure, according to a February NerdWallet survey .Police say 6 dead, at least 9 injured in Sacramento shooting

 Though you plan vacations with optimism, it’s critical to be prepared for potential emergencies that may derail an itinerary.
 Here’s how you can protect your vacation budget from COVID-19 disruptions.